ABeamer has its own charts component, but it can also be used to create frame-by-frame animations of other chart and map libraries.read more >>>

 getStoryToTeleportis invoked.
 In this stage, it is stored the render and metadata information.

 - Send it by AJAX along with the assets to the cloud render server.

 By taking the snapshot before any

-addAnimation, ABeamer prevents that any inject HTML code done by any task is duplicated, but what happens, if you need to inject HTML or CSS before the initial snapshot is taken?
+addAnimation, ABeamer prevents tasks from duplicating the initial injected HTML code, but what happens, if you need to inject HTML or CSS before the initial snapshot is taken?

 The most obvious answer it’s to inject the code before the story is created, but in this case, you won’t be able to take benefit from the services provided by ABeamer, such as:

 - Access story configuration parameters (ex.

 abeamer-releasegit pages to the abeamer.com domain, this become the home of 4 visual components: website, blog, documentation and gallery, but all of these components were built using different tools, which lead to having 4 components with different visual appearances, and not the feeling of being integrated with the domain visual look.

 The website was built with a mix of bootstrap, scss, gulp and liquid templates, the blog was built with jekyllrb, the documentation was built with mkdocs and finally the gallery was built with a mix of marked, and some typescript code.